-Selling captured CO2 as a commodity is one option for mitigating the higher upfront costs and risks of investing in CCS.
+Selling captured CO2 as a commodity is one option for mitigating the higher upfront costs and risks of investing in CCUS.
 Enhanced oil recovery is an emerging opportunity for utilizing captured CO2.
 In the United States, CO2-EOR already accounts for 6 percent of domestic oil production, and the industry could take advantage of enormous oil reserves if more CO2 is captured and utilized.
 26.9 to 61.5 billion barrels could be extracted with “state of the art” CO2-EOR technology, while 67.2 to 136.6 billion barrels could be extracted with “next generation” CO2-EOR technology.

 Carbon capture raises power plant costs by requiring capital investment in carbon capture equipment and by reducing the quantity of useful electricity.
-Additional generation capacity is needed at a power plant to power capture equipment, and incorporating CCS at a power plant could decrease its net power output by as much 30 percent.
+Additional generation capacity is needed at a power plant to power capture equipment, and incorporating CCUS at a power plant could decrease its net power output by as much 30 percent.
 Overall, in 2010, the U.S. Department of Energy and the National Energy Technology Laboratory estimated that “CCS technologies would add around 80 percent to the cost of electricity for a new pulverized coal plant, and around 35 percent to the cost of electricity for a new advanced gasification-based plant.”

-In 2010, the National Energy Technology Laboratory (NETL) released a report on CCS costs for new integrated combined cycle (IGCC), pulverized coal (PC), and natural gas combined cycle (NGCC) power plants.
+In 2010, the National Energy Technology Laboratory (NETL) released a report on CCUS costs for new integrated combined cycle (IGCC), pulverized coal (PC), and natural gas combined cycle (NGCC) power plants.
 The study compared the levelized costs of electricity for individual power plant configurations with and without CO2 capture.
-For each power plant type, the average levelized cost of electricity with and without CCS was estimated to be:
+For each power plant type, the average levelized cost of electricity with and without CCUS was estimated to be:

 Power Plant Type

-Average LCOE without CCS
+Average LCOE without CCUS

-Average LCOE with CCS
+Average LCOE with CCUS

 The cost of capturing carbon from different industrial processes varies considerably.
 This variation results from the relative ease of capturing CO2 from certain industrial processes and the level of maturation for capture technologies.
 Carbon capture is easier when CO2 is produced in high purity and high concentration streams as the byproduct of certain industrial processes, such as natural gas processing, hydrogen production, and synthetic fuel production.
 In contrast, it is relatively more difficult to capture CO2 from flue gas emissions, which may require “the reengineering of certain established and reliable production techniques.”
 Similar to power plants, industrial processes that produce carbon via flue gas are cement production, iron and steel manufacturing, and refining.
 The U.S. Energy Information Administration estimated industrial carbon capture and CO2 transportation costs for the following industrial processes:

-Cost of CO2 Capture and Transportation for Various Industrial CO2 Sources
+Table 2: Cost of CO2 Capture and Transportation for Various Industrial CO2 Sources

 Industrial CO2 Source